DexterPOSH/dexterposh-hugo/content/posts/003-dotnet-sha256-hash.md

 ### Reading the docs

-Moving on, after quickly browsing the documentation of the [SHA256 class](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha256.create?view=netcore-3.1#System_Security_Cryptography_SHA256_Create) I quickly noticed a *Create()* method which creates a default instance.
+Moving on, after browsing the documentation of the [SHA256 class](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha256.create?view=netcore-3.1#System_Security_Cryptography_SHA256_Create) I noticed a *Create()* method which creates a default instance.

 Also, noticed that the inheritance chain for this class is Object -> HashAlgorithm -> SHA256

-HashAlgorithm is the base class with below signature, notice it in turn inherits from IDisposable interface this quickly reminded me to use the `using` statement syntax to conveniently dispose this object after re-use, rather than calling `Dispose()` method myself inside try/catch/finally statements.
+HashAlgorithm is the base class with below signature, notice it in turn inherits from IDisposable interface this immediately reminded me to use the `using` statement syntax to conveniently dispose this object after re-use, rather than calling `Dispose()` method myself inside try/catch/finally statements.

 ```csharp
 public abstract class HashAlgorithm : IDisposable, System.Security.Cryptography.ICryptoTransform